 TBI is a quarterly performance-monitoring tool, initiated by the TBCSA in 2010, to track business performance in the industry.
 The index reports on changes or expected changes in demand and profitability which are expressed relative to the expected normal levels of trade for the relevant period.
 An index score of 100 is regarded as an indication of normal levels of trade.
 When the index shows performance or prospects below 100, this indicates worse than normal performance.
 Subscribe to the TBI and contribute to the index here: www.tbcsa.travel/tbi

-Skills Development is a critical issue in South Africa and is one of the key strategic areas where the tourism private sector, aims to make a meaningful contribution for the benefit of the sector and the country as a whole.
-Following the national initiative of hosting the annual National Tourism Careers Exhibition, the private sector has decided to take the project a step further by hosting provincial Tourism Career Guidance Workshops.
-The workshops are targeted mainly at students already in the tertiary institutions and aim to change the perception that tourism cannot be taken seriously as a career option.
-Invitations are also extended to high school career guidance and life orientation teachers, as it is important that their advice is based on relevant information.
+Skills development is a critical issue in South Africa and is one of the key strategic areas where the tourism private sector aims to make a meaningful contribution for the benefit of the country as a whole.
+Following the initiative of hosting the annual National Tourism Careers Exhibition, the private sector has decided to take the project a step further by hosting provincial Tourism Career Guidance Workshops.
+The workshops are targeted mainly at students already in tertiary institutions and aims to change the perception that tourism cannot be taken seriously as a career option.
+Invitations are also extended to high school career guidance and life orientation teachers.

 In 2013, the South African Travel and Tourism Industry Conference(SATTIC) joined forces with Gauteng Tourism to bring you THE SUMMIT.
 This event is an information sharing platform that focuses on tackling key issues affecting all major sectors of the Travel and Tourism industry.
 This event offers members of the industry associations to share ideas on possible solutions to the challenges and have discussions on how to make the most of the opportunities available.